-Clients will be able to pay this invoice with their debit or credit card, or even their PayPal account.
+Clients will be able to pay this invoice with their debit or credit card.
 This secures the transaction as there’s no need to share account details.

 Finally, electronic invoices are far more secure than sending invoices on paper or by PDF.
 The main reason for this is the means of transmission.
 E-invoices are sent directly from one accounting system to another, and as such, they are less liable to compromise than forms of communication like email.

 In addition to this, electronic invoicing does not require manual intervention between the initial accounting and producing the invoice.
 This can significantly reduce the risk of human error or fraud.

 Think of it as using email.
 For the invoice to work, both parties - sender and receiver - need to be signed up to a provider and connected to the internet.